 So we see from this word that atonement covers sin.
 It means to appease or pardon sin or reconcile between God and man.

-So by following all the legal requirements of the law under the Old Covenant we had our sins covered over.
-Now, by living according to the New Covenant we have our sins forgiven and forgotten.
+So by following all the legal requirements of the law under the Old Covenant, we had our sins covered over.
+By living according to the New Covenant, we have our sins forgiven and forgotten.

-καταλλαγή katallagē; from 2644; exchange (figuratively, adjustment), i.e. restoration to (the divine) favor: — atonement, reconciliation(-ing)
+καταλλαγή katallagē; from 2644; exchange (figuratively, adjustment), i.e. restoration to (the divine) favour: — Atonement, reconciliation(-ing)

 The King James (KJV) and Authorised (AV) New Testament uses atonement only once: